 They do observe that vegetarians have 16.7% lower total testosterone than non-vegetarians.
 However, given the lack of difference in Ferriman-Gallway score, I suspect that there may not be differences in free testosterone, which drives the primary symptoms of PCOS (acne, hirsutism, male pattern baldness).
 The researchers failed to measure free testosterone or sex hormone binding globulin, which binds to total testosterone and reduces free testosterone.

 Lastly, when considering several markers of inflammatory and anti-inflammatory compounds, non-vegetarians appear to have the advantage.
 On average, levels of resistin (linked to obesity and diabetes) is 42.3% lower for non-vegetarians, and adiponectin, an anti-inflammatory hormone, is about twice as high for non-vegetarians than vegetarians.
+Women with PCOS tend to have chronic inflammation, so this study suggests that consuming animal products (as part of an overall healthy diet!) could actually have positive effects.

-Low glycemic index vegan vs low-calorie diets for weight loss
+Low glycemic index vegan vs low-calorie diets for weight loss among women with PCOS

 Our last study recruited 18 overweight or obese women with PCOS between the ages of 18 and 35 who had been trying to conceive for at least 6 months (Turner-McGrievy et al. 2014).
 Participants were assigned to follow either a low glycemic index vegan diet or a low calorie (either 1200 or 1500 calories per day depending on starting weight) diet.